TIBCOSoftware/snappydata/docs/programming_guide.md

 The utility `snappy-job.sh` submits the job and returns a JSON that has a Job Id of this job.

 - `--lead`: Specifies the host name of the lead node along with the port on which it accepts jobs (8090)

-- `--app-name`: Specifies the name given to the submitted app
+- `--app-name`: Specifies the name given to the submitted application

 -  `--class`: Specifies the name of the class that contains implementation of the Spark job to be run

 -  `--app-jar`: Specifies the jar file that packages the code for Spark job

-The status returned by the utility is shown below:
+The status returned by the utility is displayed below:

 ```json
 {